Bolton saved as Football Ventures completes takeover

-A deal to take over Bolton has been completed, with the club’s administrators announcing the crisis club’s sale to Football Ventures (Whites) Limited.
+The sale of crisis club Bolton to Football Ventures has been completed.

+Administrator Paul Appleton admitted that “some of the hurdles appeared insurmountable” before a deal was thrashed out.

-Bolton were on the verge of liquidation after the English Football League gave administrator Paul Appleton 14 days to either sell the Sky Bet League One club or prove they can be funded for the rest of the season.
+Bolton were on the verge of liquidation after the English Football League gave the club’s administrators 14 days to either sell the Sky Bet League One outfit or prove they could be funded for the rest of the season.

 In a statement, Appleton said: “This has been one of the most complicated administrations I’ve been involved with, but I’m delighted to say we have finally reached a satisfactory conclusion with the sale to Football Ventures.”